Kate O'Neil '16

 Member of Alpha Lambda Delta, FLOCK, Intramurals, Library Employee, Relay for Life Planning Committee, Investment Team, Regula Scholar, Honors in the Major, Sophomore Service Honorary and the University Honors Program.

 MY EXCEPTIONAL STORY

 Why Mount Union

-I was looking at small private schools around my area and a family friend, also a Mount alum, mentioned that if I wanted a small, private school, then I would love Mount Union and insisted that I give it a look.
+I was looking at small private schools around my area and a family friend, an alum from Mount Union, mentioned that if I wanted a small, private school, then I would love Mount Union and insisted that I give it a look.
 She was right!
 Mount is the perfect distance from my house, the perfect size, and the perfect campus.
 It had everything that was on my college checklist.
 Though it took a couple visits to realize this, once I decided on Mount everything fell into place.

 Mount Union’s campus atmosphere is something that I have never experienced anywhere else.
 Faculty and students are just generally pleasant people.
 Strangers walk down the sidewalks and wave to each other, everyone holds open the door for others – you never feel alone while you’re at Mount.